-Apple shares hit record as tech leads S&P 500 on trade hopes
+Apple Shares Close at Record on Trade Deal Hope

-Apple shares rose to an all-time high on Friday, returning to record levels as investors looked past a year marked by turmoil from the U.S.-China trade war and uncertain demand for the iPhone, a product that Apple is moving away from, but which remains central to its business.
+(Bloomberg) — Apple Inc. shares closed at a record on Friday as investors looked past a year marked by turmoil from the U.S.-China trade war and uncertain demand for the iPhone, a product that Apple is moving away from, but which remains central to its business.

-The stock rose as much as 1.6%, touching a new intraday peak of $233.82 at 9:58 a.m. in New York, exceeding the prior high set approximately 53 weeks ago.
+The stock rose 2.7% to $236.21 in New York, exceeding the prior high set just over a year ago.
+The move made Apple the most-valuable U.S. company again, topping Microsoft Corp.
+Both have a market value of more than $1 trillion.
+Earlier, the U.S. and China agreed on the outlines of a partial trade accord.

 The record is the culmination of a pronounced rally throughout 2019, a year that started on a highly bearish note, as Apple cut its revenue outlook for the first time in nearly 20 years.
 That move, taken in response to a weak outlook for iPhones upgrades and China’s economy, took the stock to its lowest level since April 2017.